Prototyping with Microcontrollers and Sensors

 Pin 13: Connected to the on-board LED, use it only as an input pin

-Building Circuits on a Breadboard
+Activity 0: Building Circuits on a Breadboard

 Breadboards are small boards that are commonly used for circuit prototyping.
 They allow the connection of components that were discussed previously without making permanent connections.
+Change circuit to simpler circuit and HAVE students follow along to understand the concepts of: Which rows are powered How the break in rows stop current (needed for the button)

 As seen in the Figure 1, the internal connections of a breadboard are very specific.
 Sections A and D depict how the power rails stretch the length of the board.
 This is where the 5V and GND connections from the Arduino can be used to power the circuits.
 Sections B and C are where circuits are built.
 Below is an example of how to wire a breadboard from a schematic.
 Do NOT build this circuit, just follow along.
 See the lab 5 NI ELVIS Tutorial Video on the EG manual for more information on how to use breadboards.